liulingbo918/CMMPNet/README.md

 sh train_val_test_TLCGIS.sh
 ```
 ## Notes
-1)  In the [code](https://github.com/suniique/Leveraging-Crowdsourced-GPS-Data-for-Road-Extraction-from-Aerial-Imagery/blob/master/framework.py#L106) of the [CVPR 2019 paper](https://openaccess.thecvf.com/content_CVPR_2019/papers/Sun_Leveraging_Crowdsourced_GPS_Data_for_Road_Extraction_From_Aerial_Imagery_CVPR_2019_paper.pdf), average IoU is the mean of the IoU of all batches.
+1)  In the [source code](https://github.com/suniique/Leveraging-Crowdsourced-GPS-Data-for-Road-Extraction-from-Aerial-Imagery/blob/master/framework.py#L106) of the [CVPR2019 paper](https://openaccess.thecvf.com/content_CVPR_2019/papers/Sun_Leveraging_Crowdsourced_GPS_Data_for_Road_Extraction_From_Aerial_Imagery_CVPR_2019_paper.pdf), average IoU is the mean of the IoU of all batches.
 For a fair comparison, we follow this work to compute the average IoU in our paper.
 However, more strictly, average_iou should be the mean of the IoU of all samples.
 So I recommend using global IoU.
 2) In our experiments, we did not use data augmentation for Porto and TLCGIS.
 Their performance can be further improved when using data augmentation.